-2.1 Responsibilities
+2.2 Responsibilities

+For the purposes of this document, the term RYA Head Squad Coach refers to the Coach who is responsible for that particular activity.
 The RYA Head Squad Coach (HC) has overall responsibility for all supervision at RYA training events or as part of RYA international teams where they have been appointed to support GBR squad sailors competing.
 Class Association organised teams may have different procedures and provisions in place and the HC and HP's are encouraged to clarify and document any expectations prior to undertaking any trip or event.
 During a training camp or international team event the HC delegates the responsibility for supervision to appointed "house" parents according to the table below.